lifemapper/lmsyft/_sources/misc/deploy.rst.txt

 Edit the docker environment files
 -------------------------------------------

-* Add the container domain name to the files .env.broker.conf and .env.analyst.conf
+* Add the deployments' FQDN to the files .env.broker.conf and .env.analyst.conf and nginx.conf
 * Change the FQDN value to the fully qualified domain name of the server.

   * If this is a local testing deployment, it will be "localhost"